shaigoldman/TH_Event_Reader/README.md

 # TH_Event_Reader

 This git package will read TH events from Rhino with their pathInfo.
-It requires access to the (http://memory.psych.upenn.edu/Main_Page)[Computational Memory Lab]'s RAM data from their "Rhino" server to use.
+It requires access to the [Computational Memory Lab](http://memory.psych.upenn.edu/Main_Page)'s RAM data from their "Rhino" server to use.

-Currently (https://github.com/pennmem/cmlreaders/tree/master/cmlreaders)[cmlreaders] cannot read pathInfo, so I created this.
+Currently [cmlreaders](https://github.com/pennmem/cmlreaders/tree/master/cmlreaders) cannot read pathInfo, so I created this.
 It also includes some other helpful pathinfo like baseline start and stop ms times.

 To install: